Chinese characters look complicated, but they’re mostly made up of smaller simpler characters.

 They’re so vivid.
 I try to imagine the historical or cultural meaning behind each one.

-Talking Heads were a great band from the late-70s to mid-80s.
-Their lyrics were really evocative and mysterious.
-Specific but vague.
-Made you wonder what they were really about.
+Talking Heads were a great band from 1975 to 1988.
+Their lyrics were really evocative and mysterious — specific but vague — and made you wonder what they were really about.

 Here’s an example: